iGitScor/igitscor.github.io/_posts/2017-03-09-js13k-why-you-should-participate-to-contest.md

 ## First contest

 The first contest was JS1K. **Javascript, performance, limits!** I finally found my challenge ... yes but here, I had not enough confidence in myself and especially too little experience in the development to begin this project.
 The second contest was JS13k.
-Always avascript, less limit and an opportunity to create a video game with a small team.
+Always Javascript, less limit and an opportunity to create a video game with a small team.
 The first attempt was not successful, we were so busy by our work (the paid one) that we could not carry out this project.
 That was in 2014.

 <center>
   <p>